On this page:

 No tobacco product is safe.
 Young people have a higher risk of becoming addicted to the nicotine in tobacco products than adults because their brains are still developing.
 Nicotine exposure during adolescence can also disrupt normal brain development.
 If you’re an adult who currently doesn’t use tobacco products, you should stay tobacco-free.
 If you’re an adult who currently uses tobacco products, there are resources to help you quit.

 Yes, FDA regulates NTN products.
 Since passage of the Family Smoking Prevention and Tobacco Control Act (commonly called the Tobacco Control Act) in 2009, FDA has regulated the manufacturing, distribution, and marketing of tobacco products.
-In 2016, the Deeming Rule extended FDA's tobacco product authorities to more tobacco products, including e-cigarettes, but that authority only extended to tobacco products that contain nicotine made or derived from tobacco.
+In 2016, the Deeming Rule extended FDA's tobacco product authorities to more tobacco products, including e-cigarettes.

-In response to the increase of NTN in popular tobacco products, Congress passed a federal law which went into effect on April 14, 2022, clarifying FDA’s authority to regulate tobacco products containing nicotine from any source.
-This law gives FDA authority over products made with NTN, including synthetic nicotine, and imposes requirements under the Federal Food, Drug, and Cosmetic Act (FD&C Act) for manufacturers, importers, retailers, and distributors of NTN products.
+In response to the increase of NTN in popular tobacco products, Congress passed a federal law which went into effect on April 14, 2022, clarifying FDA’s authority to regulate tobacco products containing nicotine from any source, including synthetic nicotine.
+This law makes FDA's authority clear, and imposes requirements under the Federal Food, Drug, and Cosmetic Act (FD&C Act) for manufacturers, importers, retailers, and distributors of NTN products.

 Manufacturers of NTN products who wish to market their products are required to submit a premarket application and obtain FDA authorization, or they will be subject to FDA enforcement.

 In July 2022, FDA announced its first warning letters to manufacturers and retailers illegally selling NTN products.
 In August 2022, FDA provided an update on FDA review and enforcement of NTN products.